squareflame-simon/Cardstream_WooCommerce/README.md

 You will then need to select an integration type to use.

 The module will also need to be enabled so it appears as a payment option on the checkout.

+**NOTE:**
+ The gateway_validation_available flag should only be set to true if your Gateway Merchant ID has been enabled for Apple Pay.
+Enabling it without gateway configuration could result in issues with transactions.